 “I way I feel I want to leave here in a box.”

 I am eavesdropping from the hall.
 OK, I understand.
 But if Dad has an accident Mum would not even be able to call for an ambulance or get out of the house to call for help.
-How long will this phase of denial – that they can manage, because they have so far – go on?
+How long will this phase of denial – that they can manage in future because they have done so far – go on?

 After a day cooking, cleaning, emailing and dealing with the idiots at Lloyds Bank (who have decided to bounce a cheque and cancel the entire chequebook because they don’t like that I’ve filled in the details and Dad’s signed it), I need to get some fresh air.
 I wake up Mum, rather than Dad, and leave a note.

 “I’m going out for a walk, Mum.”

-I walk to the village, uphill to St Mary’s Church, which I used to attend as a teenager.
+I walk to Upton village, uphill to St Mary’s Church, which I used to attend as a teenager.
 The weather has turned quite mild and I’m in no great rush to get back.

 I return at 10 past 5, having been to the shops on the way home.